-- Inspect your truck before using it (see pages 21 and 22).
+- Inspect your truck before using it (see pages 27 and 28).
 If it's not working right, or something is broken, report the problem to your supervisor.
-Don't use the truck. - In an open area, test the brakes and plugging.
+Don't use the truck. - Be sure that any equipment added to the truck (terminal, fan, clipboard, etc.) is positioned so that it does not block your vision or interfere with safe and efficient operation of the truck. - In an open area, test the brakes and plugging.
 Check at a slow travel speed first, then a faster one.
 Know the distance it takes to stop before you start work.